Backup & Restore Proxmox OS boot/root disk

 Warning Be careful not to rewrite any other disk.

-Disconnect the old failing disk
+- Disconnect the old failing disk.

-Automate root disk backups backups
+Automate root disk backups backups (Optional)

 Let’s automate this process, so we have relatively up to date root OS if we would want to restore it.
 And while we are at it, let’s create cleanup policies, so it won’t get cluttered in the PBS